douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * elfosi - to excavate
 * eligi - to discharge
 * elimini - to eliminate
-* eliri - to exit, to go out
+* eliri - to exit; to go out
 * elito - elite
 * elmigranto - emigrant
 * elmigri - to emigrate
-* elmontrado - exhibition, display
+* elmontrado - exhibition; display
 * elmontri - to demonstrate
 * elparolado - speech
-* elpeli - to expel, to evict
+* elpeli - to expel; to evict
-* elpensi - to contrive, to devise
+* elpensi - to contrive; to devise
-* elsendi - to send out, to broadcast, to emit
+* elsendi - to send out; to broadcast, to emit
 * elsendisto - broadcaster
 * elspezi - to expend
-* elspezo - expense, expenditure
+* elspezo - expense; expenditure
 * elstara - outstanding
-* elstari - to stand out, to excel
+* elstari - to stand out; to excel
-* elteni - to endure, to withstand
+* elteni - to endure; to withstand
 * eltrenĵo - clipping
 * eltrovi - to discover
-* eluzi - to wear out, to use up
+* eluzi - to wear out; to use up
 * elveni - to come out
 * elverŝiĝi - to spill out
 * elvoki - to elicit
-* elĉerpi - to deplete, to exhaust
+* elĉerpi - to deplete; to exhaust
-* elĵeti - to cast out, to eject
+* elĵeti - to cast out; to eject
 * elŝiri - to tear out
 * elŝutado - downloading
 * elŝuti - to download